askonomm/dompa/README.md

 const listItems = Dompa.find(nodes, (n) => n.name === "li");
 ```

-All nodes returned with `find` are deep copies, so mutating them has no effect on Dompa's state.
+All nodes returned with `find` are deep copies, so mutating them does not change the nodes in `nodes`.

 ## DOM manipulation